shantiammulu/AI-Powered-One-Touch-Emergency-Services/README.md

 # AI-Powered-One-Touch-Emergency-Services
 AI-Driven One Touch Emergency Services is an Android app offering instant, AI-prioritized help via GPS, contacts, and emergency responders.
-Ask ChatGPT